How to Screencast: Tips & Tricks

 Step 5.
 Prepare your voice for recording

-You need to read the text in a light and convincing manner.
-It’s difficult to do this if you are distracted: pronouncing words correctly, or deciding which syllable to accentuate.
-Before recording, read the script aloud several times.
-Here’s one you’re probably not aware of: Don’t eat sunflower seeds or nuts before recording, otherwise you will have a tickle in your throat.
-Instead,10-15 minutes before recording, have tea with lemon.
-It will soothe your vocal cords and make your voice deeper and ‘cleaner’.
+When recording a voiceover, you need to read the text in a light and convincing manner.
+It’s difficult to do this if you’re distracted, as you need to pronounce words correctly and decide which syllables to emphasize.
+So, before recording, do some rehearsing – read the script aloud several times.
+An expert tip: to ensure that your voice sounds good, have some tea with lemon 10-15 minutes before the recording session.
+This will soothe your vocal cords and make your voice deeper and ‘cleaner.’

 While recording, it’s incredibly important to use the microphone properly.
-It shouldn’t be too far from your mouth, because it will pick up more ambient noise, nor should it be too close, because it can pick up unwanted mouth sounds and max out the decibels, as mentioned before.
-Also make sure the volume is adjusted properly, so the final effect is a nice fat waveform with no signal clipping.
+It shouldn’t be too far from your mouth, because it will pick up more ambient noise, nor should it be too close, because it can pick up unwanted mouth sounds and max out the decibels.
+Also, make sure the volume is adjusted properly, so the final effect is a nice fat waveform with no signal clipping

 Breathing naturally is essential as well.
 No one wants to listen to a robot, even if that robot has a beautiful voice.
 You want to sound like you’re talking with someone or teaching someone.
 You aren’t just reading words from a page.
 You’re trying to make them come alive, even with training material.

 Tip: Posture also affects the quality of the recording, so keep your back straight.
 At the same time, the belly should be distended and the chest pulled forward.
-Correct posture will help your voice become stronger and more expressive.
+Correct posture will support you and help your voice sound stronger and more expressive.

 Step 6.
 Record the screencast

 Here are some tips that will help you make a high-quality screencast:

 - Before recording, keep unwanted objects from view.
 Nobody wants to see the toolbar with the Start button if it’s not going to be used.